-Barcelona I knew I would be impressed with your art and architecture of Barcelona, and I was.
+Barcelona I knew I would be impressed with your art and architecture of Barcelona, and the many different neighbourhoods in your city – and I was.
 I knew I would be impressed with your parks and the cuisine of your city, and I was.
 I knew that you were fiercely Catalonian, but maybe I didn’t realize how very proud you were, and how, in essence, you do not consider yourself as Spanish, but as Catalonians.
 This appears to me to be a trend in Europe.
 The people of the Tyrol region of Austria, do not consider themselves Austrian, but Tyrolean, and the people of Ghent are sure not Belgian but from Flanders.

 It makes me wonder, yet again, is Europe really a series of independent city-states and states?